parth-agrawall/PracticeAndEnjoyingSessions/README.md

 - Learned more problems based on LCS like Longest Common Substring
 - yes, there is difference in both longest common subsequence and longest common substring, in the longest common subsequence we find the maximum length of common characters in both strings whereas in the longest common subsequence we find the maximum length of continuous substring
 - it's amazing right 😭🔥
+# Day-7 to Day- 17
+-  Had exams, seriously telling this phase of not doing anything was too bad, I really felt guilty for not practicing and leaving just like this.
+-  # Tip: Keep always practicing, never leave your flow just like this, if you do this, it will take time to come again on the same track. :)
+# Day-8
+-  Learned and solved Dynamic Programming questions like Longest Increasing Subsequence and many more